Skip to main content

 Can I apply without GL insurance?

 Yes.
-If you don't have a policy yet, still fill out the application — we'll point you at brokers who work with independent haulers.
-Typical policies run $500–800/year for a $1M/$2M general liability policy.
+If you don't have a policy yet, still fill out the application.
+We'll point you at brokers who work with independent haulers.
+Typical policies run $500 to $800 per year for a $1M/$2M general liability policy.
 Next Insurance, Hiscox, and Thimble are good places to start; Thimble even offers per-day coverage if you only haul occasionally.
 You won't be able to take your first job until your policy is active, but we'll help you get there.

 What truck or trailer size do I need?